ChatTheatre/SkotOS-Doc/Developer/LinodeWorkflow.md

 * Have them create a new account through the normal login URL
 * In thin-auth, you can set their account_type to "developer" - also add the appropriate access flag (usually "gables")

+If you're using the dev-mode-only [Wafer](https://github.com/ChatTheatre/wafer) authentication server (like if you're running in local mode on your Mac) then Wafer will handle this automatically for you.
+You should never use Wafer in production, though.
+It's designed to be 100% insecure.
+With thin-auth you'll need to actually secure your server a bit.

 ## Building

 The skott user has both [StoryBuilder](../Story_Builder/) and [Wiztool](../Developer/SkotOS_Wiztool.md) permissions.
 You can use both.